david-slatinek/kf34/README.md

 # About

-A smart home system with Raspberry Pi, PostgreSQL, Docker, Flask, GraphQL, and Flutter.
+Healthcare system with Raspberry Pi, PostgreSQL, Docker, Flask, GraphQL, and Flutter.

 The project consists of 4 main components:
 - Capturing data from the sensors using Raspberry Pi
 - Database for data storage
 - API for storing and retrieving data
-- Mobile app for displaying values
+- Mobile app for displaying the values

 Project infrastructure:
 ![Project infrastructure](/images/project-infrastructure.png)